UniversalDependencies/docs/morphology.md

 features when necessary.
 Such features should be described in the language-specific documentation and follow the general principles outlined here.
 Universal and language-specific features of a word are listed together in the FEATS column.

-Unlike in various language-specific tagsets, the universal features do not include features aimed at marking _fusion words_ (a word that is result of merging two other words, which are syntactically independent and belong to different parts of speech):
-Czech _dělals (dělal + jsi_ ... main verb + auxiliary); _proň (pro + něj_ ... preposition + pronoun);
-German _zum (zu + dem_ ... preposition + article);
-Spanish _dámelo (da + me + lo_ ... verb + clitics) etc.
-The only truly general approach to fusion words is to apply a language-specific processing step that will split tokens into syntactic words where necessary.
-Every syntactic word will then get its own part-of-speech tag and features.
-See also <a href="tokenization.html">Tokenization</a> and
-<a href="format.html">Format</a>.

 * There are two types of identifiers:
   - feature names = _features_